jyothiraditya-n/bfcli/README.md

 - The command `/` to clear the memory and reset the pointer to zero.

-- The command `*` to print a memory listing of the values around the current pointer to aid with debugging of code.
+- The commands `*` and `&` to print a memory listing of the values around the current pointer, and produce a complete memory dump to aid with debugging of code.

 - The disabling of `STDIN` buffering when running Brainfuck code and alternative behaviour for ^C, either exiting the program if called at the main